oceanprotocol/docs/data-farming/predictoordf.md

 # About Predictoor DF

-A “predictoor” runs AI-powered prediction bots in the [Predictoor](../predictoor/README.md) ecosystem.
-They earn $ from sales of prediction feeds; higher accuracy and higher stake mean higher $.

 **Predictoor DF** is a substream of Active DF that amplifies predictoors’ earnings, via extra sales to Ocean Predictoor data feeds.

 Predictoor DF has 37K OCEAN weekly rewards (ongoing) and 100K ROSE rewards (first 4 weeks).

 The higher baseline sales makes Volume DF and Passive more attractive.